 Occasionally, students may experience extended personal, medical or other problems, which make it difficult to attend classes.
 The institution may allow a student under such circumstances to take a Leave of Absence (LOA) from the program.
 LOA requires that the student must follow the institution's policy in requesting an LOA.
 The student must be requested LOA in advance by writing and must be approved by the school administration.
 The written request must include the reason for the LOA and the start and end date of the leave of absence, this request needs to be sign by the student unless the student experienced any unforeseen circumstances.
 Leaves of Absence may be granted for up to 180 days.
 A student granted a LOA in accordance with the institution's policy is not considered to have withdrawn and that no refund calculation is required at that time.
 The student will not be granted a LOA if the LOA, together with any additional LOAs previously granted, exceed a total of 180 days in any 12-month period.
 The Institution will document the reason for its decision to approve the LOA.
 Students will not be assessed additional tuition charges while on their Leave of absence and the student's enrollment agreement will be extending for the same day as the leave of absence taken.
-Before the start of the leave of absence, students returning from an authorized LOA will retain all credit for clock hours and work projects completed and will return to the academic progress status they held.
+Before the start of the leave of absence, students progress status they held.
 Students who fail to return from a LOA or take an unapproved LOA will be withdrawn.
 The student's withdrawal date for the purpose of calculation a refund will be the student's last day of attendance, or the day the student notifies the school that he/she will not be returning.
 Students must be reasonably certain of their intent to return.
 Once the student returns from an approved leave of absence the institution will extend the students maximum time frame and the contract period by the same number of days taken in the LOA.
-Changes to the contract period on the enrollment agreement must be initialed by all parties and an addendum must be signed and dated by all parties.
+Changes to the contract period on the enrollment agreement must be initialed by all parties.
 The student will be given a copy of the leave of absence request and return date, and the contract addendum.